An atomic Coxeter presentation: Introduction

-Finally, we mention an unexpected (or, expected but unexpectedly strong; see \cite[Remark 1.17]{EKo}) connection to a work of Iyama-Wemyss \cite{IW}, discovered in the final stage of the project. \cite{IW} introduces a new combinaorial structure $\cone(W,S,I)$, associated to a Coxeter system $(W,S)$ and a subset $I\subset S$, which they call a \emph{Tits cone intersection}.
-They develop combinatorics of Tits cone intersections in affine type $ADE$ to describe the tilting theory for contracted preprojective algebras (certain idempotent summands of preprojective algebras) as well as the noncommutative resolutions for compound Du Val singularities, with eventual applications to birational geometry.
-And this $\cone(W,S,I)$ corresponds exactly to $\Com(W,S,I)$ discussed above (under the construction of $\Com(W,S)$ as a quotient of the Tits cone; see Section~\ref{s.IW}).
+Finally, we mention an unexpected (or, expected but unexpectedly strong; see \cite[Remark 1.17]{EKo}) connection to a work of Iyama-Wemyss \cite{IW}, discovered in the final stage of the project. \cite{IW} introduces a new combinatorial structure $\cone(W,S,I)$, associated to a Coxeter system $(W,S)$ and a subset $I\subset S$, which they call a \emph{Tits cone intersection}.
+They develop the combinatorics of Tits cone intersections in affine type $ADE$ to describe the tilting theory for contracted preprojective algebras (certain idempotent summands of preprojective algebras) as well as the noncommutative resolutions for compound Du Val singularities, with eventual applications to birational geometry.
+This $\cone(W,S,I)$ corresponds exactly to $\Com(W,S,I)$ discussed above (under the construction of $\Com(W,S)$ as a quotient of the Tits cone; see Section~\ref{s.IW}).
 In particular, the chambers in $\cone(W,S,I)$ are labeled by the core $(I,J)$-cosets (see Proposition~\ref{prop.IW}).
-When we explain the connection in Section~\ref{s.IW}, we work in the Tits cone instead of the Coxeter complex for a more convenient comparison to \cite{IW}, but the explanation is implicit in \cite{IW} and in our discussion in the introduction.
+When we explain the connection in Section~\ref{s.IW}, we work in the Tits cone instead of the Coxeter complex for a more convenient comparison to \cite{IW}, but the explanation is implicit in Section~\ref{ss.com} above and in \cite[Part I]{IW}.

 This provides $\cone(W,S,I)$ with additional information obtained in the current paper, in particular, the atomic braid relations, the atomic Matsumoto theorem, and a presentation by generators and relations (see Proposition~\ref{prop.basis}).
-Conversely, the results in \cite[Part I]{IW} shed a new light on the singular Coxeter monoid $\SC$ and the nilCoxeter algebroid $\Dem$.
-We do not explore such consequences in the current paper, but content with referring to \cite[Theorem 0.5 and Section 4.2]{IW} for a beautifully illustrated classification of the arrangements of $(I,J)$-core cosets, where $I$ is fixed of order $|S|-3$ and $S$ is of affine type.
+Conversely, the results in \cite{IW} shed a new light on the singular Coxeter monoid $\SC$ and the nilCoxeter algebroid $\Dem$.
+We do not explore such consequences in the current paper, but content with referring to \cite[Theorem 0.5 and Section 4.2]{IW} for a beautifully illustrated classification of the arrangements of $(I,J)$-core cosets, where $I$ is fixed of order $|S|-3$ and $S$ is of affine type $ADE$.